IdanR-lighspin/working-on/README.md

 - the creator class attaches the wanted volume to the ec2 we created. then mount it to local folder from the command script.
 - running all of the checks and save them as jsons on the created ec2.

-bugs:
+todo:
-- can't access any tool after chroot.
+- can't access any tool after chroot.-> give chkrootkit new rootdit. install lynis
 - vuls output doesnt contain cves. faced this issue before, probably config error. need to run vuls after chroot to the new volume, which isnt working.

+before running:
+-  /newvolumes has different numbers throughout the code.
+-  change "idan8" key name.